nchgroup/creepyops/README.md

   -file string
         File to smuggle. (required)
   -key int
-        Random byte key length of XOR for the smuggled file. (required) (default 32) -name string
+        Random byte key length of XOR for the smuggled file. (default 32) -name string
         Name of the file for download. (example: download.exe) (required) -path string